rasigadelab/bashpipes/README.md

 Some features under development...
 *  Phylogenetic analyses: phylogenetic tree based on Maximum-Likelihood reconstruction (IQtree) and core SNP analyses (Snippy).
 *  Automated reports: reports to properly present results of phylogenetic analyses, applied to clonal investigation among a batch of clinical samples.
+*  Resistrack pipeline: Adding a module for Nanopore long read trimming with Porechop.

 All pipelines are running with Nextflow and Singularity containers.
 More details on specifications here after.